Decapitation in Islam

 Decapitation was a standard method of capital punishment in pre-modern Islamic law.
 By the end of the 20th century, its use had been abandoned in most countries.
 Decapitation is still a legal method of execution in Saudi Arabia and Yemen.
 It is also a legal method for execution in Zamfara State, Nigeria under Sharia.
 In Iran, beheading was last used in 2001 according to Amnesty International, but it is no longer in use.
-In recent decades, extremist Salafi jihadist groups have used beheading as a method of killing captives and terror tactic.
+In recent decades, extremist Salafi jihadist groups have used beheading as a method of killing captives and terror tactic, with many notable cases involving filming the process to spread propaganda and instill fear.

 Background and context

 The use of decapitation for punishment continued well into the 20th century in both Islamic and non-Islamic nations.
 When done properly, it was once considered a humane and honorable method of execution.